The holistic canine

 Board Certified Holistic Health Practitioner

-Kimberly Styn Lloyd, PhD, BCHHP, CNHP, CHNP, is a Board Certified Holistic Health Practitioner, Doctor of Holistic Nutrition, Naturopath, professional Holistic Animal Healer, a Certified Energy Healer, and Certified Canine Raw Food Nutritionist.
+Kimberly Styn Lloyd, PhD, BCHHP, CNHP, CHNP, is a Board Certified Holistic Health Practitioner, Doctor of Holistic Nutrition, Naturopath, Certified Canine & Feline Nutritionist, Certified Professional Holistic Animal Healer, and Certified Canine Raw Food Nutritionist.
 Kimberly holds a doctorate (PhD) in Holistic Nutrition and Naturopathy.
-She specializes in species-appropriate nutrition, orthomolecular & biomolecular nutrition, and canine longevity research.
 Kimberly has been professionally certified as a Natural Health Practitioner (CNHP) and a Holistic Nutrition Practitioner (CHNP).
+Her professional canine & feline nutrition education from Southern Illinois University is approved by the American Association of Veterinary State Boards (AAVSB).
 She is board certified through the American Association of Drugless Practitioners (AADP) earning the title Holistic Health Practitioner (BCHHP) whereby she abides by the strict code of ethics for practitioners.
-Kimberly is also recognized by the International Practitioners of Holistic Medicine (IPHM) and the International Institute for Complementary Therapists (IICT).
-Kimberly’s education and training as an animal holistic healer includes species-appropriate nutrition for canines, felines, equines, birds, rabbits, livestock, and other small animals.
-Kimberly practices nutrition therapy, herbal therapy, aromatherapy, energy healing, grounding (earthing) therapy, and color/light therapy on animals and people.
+Kimberly holds a National Provider Identifier (NPI) number for qualified pet insurance holders.
+Kimberly’s holistic education is recognized by the International Practitioners of Holistic Medicine (IPHM) and the International Institute for Complementary Therapists (IICT).
+Her education and training as an Animal Holistic Healer includes species-appropriate nutrition for canines, felines, equines, birds, rabbits, livestock, and other small animals.
+Kimberly practices nutrition therapy, herbal therapy, and aromatherapy on animals and people.
 Kimberly also holds a Master of Divinity (MDiv), a BS in Nutrition, and is a Certified Fitness Trainer.

 Board Certification # 70643412